MayJuun/fhir/fhir_path/README.md

 ### ToDo (functionality not supported yet)

-- Polymorphic Items
 - Non-escape sequences
 - Quantities, toQuantity, convertsToQuantity
 - trace
 - iff
 - date/time arithmetic
-- unary operators
 - Reflection
 - Complicated, nested tests

 ### Notes on Structure

 1. When executing a FHIRParser class, any result will be a List<dynamic>
+2. During the execution, this takes advantage of the FHIR datatypes
-2. After execution (which acts recursively and traverses down the tree) there will be only values in the Lists, no more FHIR parsers
+2. However After execution (which acts recursively and traverses down the tree) there will be only values in the Lists, no more FHIR parsers
-3. These values can be any of these types (most are from the FHIR base package, but also note the existence of FhirPathString & FhirPathQuantity):

-- Boolean
-- FhirPathString
-- Integer
-- Decimal
-- Date
-- DateTime
-- Time

-4. Quantity: TBD

 ### [PetitParser](https://pub.dev/packages/petitparser)
 - I personally found PetitParser more convenient to use than ANTLR for this library